 Directions:

 1. Preheat the oven to 350 degrees F and butter a 9-by-13-inch baking dish.
 Bring a large pot of salted water to a boil; add the pasta and cook until al dente, about 7 minutes.
 Drain.
+2. Meanwhile, melt 3 tablespoons butter in a large skillet over medium heat.
+Add the onion and celery and cook until soft, about 5 minutes.
+Stir in the chicken and garlic and cook 2 minutes, then add 1/2 cup hot sauce and simmer until slightly thickened, about 1 more minute.

 3. Melt 2 tablespoons butter in a saucepan over medium heat.
 Stir in the flour and mustard with a wooden spoon until smooth.
 Whisk in the half-and-half, then add the remaining 1/4 cup hot sauce and stir until thick, about 2 minutes.
 Whisk in the cheddar and pepper jack cheeses, then whisk in the sour cream until smooth.